Virgil Finlay: Biography

 Finlay served in the US Army during World War II, and saw extensive combat in the South West Pacific theater, notably on Okinawa, and did posters and illustrations for the Morale Services during his three years of military service.
 He resumed his artistic career after demobilization, doing a considerable amount of work for science fiction magazines and books.
 As the pulp magazine market narrowed through the 1950s, Finlay turned to astrology magazines as a new venue for his art.
 In 1953 he won one of the inaugural Hugo Awards, as the previous year's best "Interior Illustrator"; cover artists and interior illustrators were not thereafter distinguished by the Hugo Award for Best Artist under various names.
 He was also named the best artist of 1945 in the 50-year Retro Hugos of 1996.

 Finlay also wrote poetry throughout his adult life.
 Virtually none was published in his lifetime, though significant samples have been printed posthumously.

 Finlay had to undergo major surgery for cancer in early 1969.
-He recovered enough to go back to work for a time, but the cancer returned, and Finlay died of the disease early in 1971, aged 56.
+He recovered enough to go back to work for a time, but the cancer returned, and Finlay died on January 18, 1971, aged 56.
+(In the last year of his life, he suffered from liver failure.
+The cause of death was officially cirrhosis, but an autopsy revealed that he had advanced lung cancer.)
 Finlay just missed a resurgence in interest in his artwork from the early 1970s onward.
-Both Donald M. Grant and Gerry de la Ree have published series of collections of Finlay artwork since the artist's death.
+Both Donald M. Grant and Gerry de la Ree have published collections of Finlay's work since the artist's death.
 The later books published by Underwood-Miller contain illustrations from the Gerry de la Ree editions, as well as additional material.
 A slightly later generation of fantasy fans were introduced to Finlay's art by reprints of his earlier work in the horror film fan magazine Castle of Frankenstein alongside the fine writing that gave significance to that magazine.